Ntozake Shange: Career

 In 1975, Shange moved back to New York City, after earning her master's degree in American Studies in 1973 from the University of Southern California in Los Angeles, California.
 She is acknowledged as having been a founding poet of the Nuyorican Poets Café.
 In that year her first and most well-known play was produced — for colored girls who have considered suicide / when the rainbow is enuf.
-First produced Off-Broadway, the play soon moved on to Broadway at the Booth Theater and won several awards, including the Obie Award, Outer Critics Circle Award, and the AUDELCO Award.
+First produced Off-Broadway, the play soon moved on to Broadway at the Booth Theatre and won several awards, including the Obie Award, Outer Critics Circle Award, and the AUDELCO Award.
 This play, her most famous work, was a 20-part choreopoem — a term Shange coined to describe her groundbreaking dramatic form, combining of poetry, dance, music, and song — that chronicled the lives of women of color in the United States.
 The poem was eventually made into the stage play, was then published in book form in 1977.
 In 2010, the choreopoem was adapted into a film (For Colored Girls, directed by Tyler Perry).

-Shange subsequently wrote other successful plays, including Spell No. 7, a 1979 choreopoem that explores the Black experience, and an adaptation of Bertolt Brecht's Mother Courage and Her Children (1980), which won an Obie Award.

 In 1978, Shange became an associate of the Women's Institute for Freedom of the Press (WIFP).
 WIFP is an American nonprofit publishing organization.
 The organization works to increase communication between women and connect the public with forms of women-based media.

+Shange subsequently wrote other successful plays, including Spell No. 7, a 1979 choreopoem that explores the Black experience, and starred dancer and choreographer Dyane Harvey-Salaam, which whom she also collaborated on other works.

+Shange's adaptation of Bertolt Brecht's Mother Courage and Her Children (1980) won an Obie Award.

 In the 1980s, Shange moved to Texas to be closer to family and took a job teaching at Rice University.
 She then taught in the Creative Writing Program at the University of Houston from 1984 to 1986.
 While there, she wrote the ekphrastic poetry collection Ridin' the Moon in Texas: Word Paintings and served as thesis advisor for poet and playwright Annie Finch.
 Over the course of her career, she also taught or lectured at Prairie View A&M University (1997-2001), Brown University, Villanova University, DePaul University, Yale University, and Howard University, among other academic institutions.

 Shange edited The Beacon Best of 1999: creative writing by women and men of all colors (Beacon Press, ISBN 978-0-8070-6221-0), which featured the work of Dorothy Allison, Junot Díaz, Rita Dove, Louise Erdrich, Martín Espada, Ruth Prawer Jhabvala, Ha Jin, Jamaica Kincaid, Barbara Kingsolver, Yusef Komunyakaa, Hanif Kureishi, Marjorie Sandor, John Edgar Wideman, and others.

 In 2003, Shange wrote and oversaw the production of Lavender Lizards and Lilac Landmines: Layla's Dream while serving as a visiting artist at the University of Florida, Gainesville.

 Shange's individual poems, essays, and short stories have appeared in numerous magazines and anthologies, including The Black Scholar, Yardbird, Ms., Essence Magazine, The Chicago Tribune, VIBE, and Third-World Women, and Daughters of Africa (edited by Margaret Busby, 1992.